gardener/documentation/hugo/content/010-blog/2018_week_10/_index.md

 The storage is definitely the most complex and important part of an application setup, once this part is completed, 80% of the tasks are completed.

-Mounting an S3 bucket into a pod using FUSE allows you to access the data as if it were on the local disk.
+Mounting a S3 bucket into a pod using [FUSE](https://github.com/libfuse/libfuse) allows to access data stored in S3 via the filesystem.
 The mount is a pointer to an S3 location, so the data is never synced locally.
 Once mounted, any pod can read or even write from that directory without the need for explicit keys.